odan/slim4-skeleton/README.md

 This project is only a skeleton-project and not a "framework".
 You can clone it to modify it as you wish.
 For example, it's possible to replace the existing QueryBuilder with another component.
-Feel free :-)

-## Contributing

-Please create an [issue](https://github.com/odan/slim4-skeleton/issues) first, so we can discuss it in advance.

 ## Support